callstackincubator/rock/website/src/docs/configuration.md

 - **AWS credentials file**: Use `~/.aws/credentials` with the `profile` option
 - **Role assumption**: Use `roleArn` to assume a different role, optionally with `profile` as source credentials
 - **Temporary credentials**: Set `AWS_SESSION_TOKEN` environment variable for temporary credentials
+- **Public access**: When no credentials are provided, the provider configures a custom signer that doesn't sign requests, allowing access to public S3 buckets without authentication

 #### Cloudflare R2